Buying a motor vehicle

 If there is a security interest registered, another person or company may seize your car to pay off the debt.
 This debt may have been incurred by the previous owner but you may still lose your car if the previous owner has not repaid the debt in full.

 If there is money owing on the car to be repaid from the sale proceeds, you should pay this money directly to whoever is owed the money, not to the seller.
 That way you can be sure the debt against your car is cleared instead of the money being spent on other things.

 How do you check?

 You will need the Vehicle Identification Number (VIN), chassis and registration (plate) number.
 You should also note the make, model and year of the car to help you to positively identify the car should your search of the PPSR return any results.

 You can search by mobile phone using our TXTB4UBUY service or by searching online.

 Before buying a car, you should also carry out a number of other checks

-Consumer Affairs has a range of consumer information on buying a vehicle and information for consumers who have problems with a motor vehicle purchase (including when money is owing on a vehicle).
+Consumer Protection has a range of consumer information on buying a vehicle and information for consumers who have problems with a motor vehicle purchase (including when money is owing on a vehicle).